Visit the Museum or bring the Museum to your classroom with one of our popular school programs!

 Do you lead a community youth group and are looking to engage your participants in fun activities?

 Our programs bring history to life by creating an interactive and fun environment for youth to engage, learn, and explore!
 Based on the Core Competencies outcomes of the new school curriculum, our programs are designed to connect and supplement teachers with core learning curriculum objectives.
 The requirements for various Girl Guides and Scouts badges can also be achieved with our programs.
-Each program offers interactive discussions, hands-on artefact exploration, and skill-building activities.
+Each program offers interactive discussions, hands-on artifact exploration, and skill-building activities.
 We have highlighted which programs best suit various grade levels and ages, but this does not limit you to that program.
 Our educators are happy to work with you to tailor program content to meet your needs.

 Pirates and Privateers: K-2 Social Studies OR Ages 4-9

 From privateers to pirates, war-time raiders became outright thieves.
 Why did sailors become pirates and where did they come from?
 Did you know that there were female pirates too?
 This program illustrates tactics, lifestyles and the consequences for pirates who were caught, arrrh!
-Students will explore what “pirate” means in a larger context as they are swayed to the pirate life with hat making, balloon sword forging and a treasure hunt.
+Students will explore what “pirate” means in a larger context as they are swayed to the pirate life with hat making, and a treasure hunt.